 In 1979, Daniel Kahneman and Amos Tversky presented an idea called prospect theory.
 The central tenet of this theory is that people respond differently to gains and losses.
 In fact, research from behavioural finance thought-leader Richard Thaler has shown it takes a $100 gain to offset the emotional impact of a $50 loss.
 Or put another way, losses hurt about twice as much as gains feel good.
 Investopedia has some great examples of simple thought experiments you can do to test your own predisposition for loss aversion.

-As described by Credit Suisse, confirmation bias occurs when we seek out information that supports or agrees with our existing beliefs.
+As described by psychology professor Shahram Heshmat, confirmation bias occurs when we seek out information that supports or agrees with our existing beliefs.
 Further, we selectively ignore information that contradicts our existing beliefs.
 It shouldn’t be a stretch to see how this can impact investors, particularly those making decisions about their portfolios.
 While you might think you’re being careful and diligent in your analysis, confirmation bias could be working against you.

 I hope you’re starting to see how these cognitive biases can impact your investing and trading outcomes.
 While we like to believe we’re all rational actors, always doing what’s in our best interest, reality appears a little muddier.
 And the common mental pitfalls I’ve mentioned above are just the tip of the iceberg.

-In fact, this infographic from Harvard shows 20 different cognitive biases that could be affecting your decision making on a regular basis.
-And taking it a step further, Wikipedia maintains a list of over 150 cognitive biases that are likely impacting your decision making.
+Economics professor Daniel Khaneman breaks down dozens of outcomes that human beings reach thanks to an array of cognitive biases in his Nobel Prize winning research paper.
+Wikipedia maintains a list of over 150 cognitive biases that are likely impacting your decision making.
 So by this point, you might be wondering what an investor can do when the deck is seemingly stacked against you.
 But even though there seems to be a new cognitive bias waiting for you around every turn, don’t lose hope just yet.

 Unfortunately, (at least as far as we know), no cure-all exists when it comes to tackling cognitive bias.
 But like any challenge you must overcome, being aware of the situation is the first step.
 To this end, there are some great books available that might be worth a read if you’re curious to learn more about this topic and how you can guard against it.